ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 ## Assumptions

-Often we are quite blind and do not see assumptions we have.
-So this section needs special care and honesty.
+Assumptions are often overlooked, so this section needs special care and honesty.
-Assumptions is what we believe to be true but do not or cannot really know, e.g.:
+Assumptions are what we believe to be true but do not or cannot really know, e.g.:

 - what users will accept
 - perceived usability